alecthomas/participle/README.md

 }
 ```

-In practice this gives more useful AST's.
+In practice this gives more useful ASTs.
 If bool were to be parsed literally
 then you'd need to have some alternate type for Optional such as string or a
 custom type.